ielgataa/Parcoursup/README.md

     Following a Jacobin political rhetoric, the Parcoursup algorithm considers all grades on the French territory to be equivalent.
 Legally, the algorithm cannot be programmed depending on each high school, whether they are high or low ranked, public or private.
 All students are hence supposedly considered equally by the algorithm, no matter the high school they attended.
 This vision also has its limits when considered under an equity principle, potentially disadvantaging the students coming from “Réseaux d’Education Prioritaire”.
 </p>
 <p>
     The Parcousup system does not take into consideration missing grades, considering that every student must be ranked.
 This principle puts on an equal setting for all students, no matter how many absences of attendance they might have, which is considerate towards students who might have complicated personal situations and lives.
-Yet, this also has its limits (maybe too precise but I don’t wanna point out laziness of some students lol).
+Yet, this also has its limits.
 </p>

 <p><strong>Reduced Administrative Burden</strong></p>